Explanation Bias is a Product: Revealing the Hidden Lexical and Position Preferences in Post-Hoc Feature Attribution: Experiments on Causal Relation Data

 \subsection{Results}

 \texttt{BERT} and \texttt{ModernBERT} fine-tuned on the \texttt{causal} task achieve f1-scores $\scriptstyle>$.98, hence forming an interesting counter scenario to the artificial experiments (f1-score $\scriptstyle\sim$.50).
-From a first lexical insight, we notice that targeted top-1 tokens vary across models and methods.
-For example, \texttt{BERT}'s LIME selects mostly causal verbs such as \textit{produce, increases, achieve, influence, depends, weaken, triggered}. \texttt{ModernBERT}'s IntGrad selects a mix of different lexical elements, such as causal verbs (\textit{made, change, developed}), but also punctuation, determiners and topic-related words (\textit{temperature, climate, regime, emissions}).
+As a first lexical insight, the targeted top-1 tokens vary across models and methods.
+For example, \texttt{BERT}'s LIME selects mostly causal verbs such as \textit{produce, increases, achieve, influence, weaken}. \texttt{ModernBERT}'s IntGrad selects a mix of different lexical elements, such as causal verbs (\textit{made, change, developed}), but also punctuation, determiners and topic-related words (\textit{temperature, climate, regime, emissions}).
 The latter implausible explanations increase the relevance of investigating \textit{where} in the input they occur.
 Moreover, methods attribute more function words and punctuation in negative examples, making up for the absence of causal signals.
 In this section, we report the sentence position biases from these models.

-\paragraph{Bias-cons} The scores in Figure \ref{fig:_2plots_sentence_hits_JS_interseed_CAUSAL} are generally low (.03--.15 across models): attribution methods yield a relatively consistent bias across sentence positions.
-This means that when a task is learnt successfully, \uline{a dominant causal signal is most likely identified irrespective of position}.
+\paragraph{Bias-cons} Figure \ref{fig:_2plots_sentence_hits_JS_interseed_CAUSAL} shows that attribution methods yield a relatively consistent bias across sentence positions (.03--.15 across models).
+This suggests that \uline{a dominant causal signal tends to be identified consistently across seeds irrespective of position}.
 Low scores are in part due to a relatively low number of sentence positions (3), facilitating the task by conflating token attributions into sentence attributions.
-We notice that whereas LIME and IntGrad were roughly the most consistent on the artificial data, only LIME is on \texttt{causal}, suggesting that \uline{LIME is only lightly affected by the models' different random seeds}.
-Instead, the least consistent methods on the artificial sets (VanGrad for \texttt{BERT}, IntGrad\,×\,I for \texttt{ModernBERT}) are not the least on \texttt{causal}.
+While LIME and IntGrad were the most consistent on the artificial data, only LIME is also the most consistent on \texttt{causal}, suggesting that \uline{LIME is only lightly affected by the seed}.
+Different from the artificial setting, \uline{\texttt{ModernBERT} is not predominantly less biased than \texttt{BERT}}, despite \texttt{BERT}'s higher bias on IntGrad and IntGrad\,×\,I (.13 and.15).